savonarola/pulse-meter/README.md

 There are several caveats with timeline sensors:

-  * The value of a sensor for the last time interval (which is not finished yet) is often not very useful.
+  * The value of a sensor for the last interval (which is not finished yet) is often not very useful.
     When building a visualisation you may choose to display the last value or not.
   * For some sensors (currently Median and Percentile) considerable amount of data should be stored for a particular interval to obtain value for this interval.
 So it is a good idea to schedule